TylerPhillips-UMSI/slack-Lambda-button/README.md

 ## Contributing

 If you find any bugs or have ideas for enhancements, please open an issue or submit a pull request.

+## Development Goals

+**Migrate to Google sheets for button-specific configuration:** Using Google Sheets as a data source for the Lambda function would allow for a dynamic way for end users to change configurations without updating the Lambda function code or config files.

 ## License